StefRuseva88/parking-calc-tests/README.md

    - Scripts located in the `/automation-tests` folder.
    - Written using Selenium Web Driver

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 ## 📄 License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+### 🤝 Contact
+For any questions or suggestions, please open an issue in the repository.

+---
+### Happy Testing! 🚀